HARLEENKV/Spotify-User-Dynamics-Python/README.md

 ---

 ## 📖 Report
-A detailed academic-style report is included in the reports/ folder, covering:
+A detailed academic-style report and presentation is included in the reports folder, covering:
 - Introduction & Objectives
 - Tools & Technology
 - Dataset Description